Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Create a pull request to have have others review your branch
 - When approved, complete your pull request to merge you work onto `develop`

-Although not yet enforced, any changes will need to pass all unit tests and any integration tests that are part of the project before the pull request can be completed.
+Although not enforced automatically, any changes will need to pass all existing unit and integration tests.
+In addition, it is expected that any changes will add **both** unit and integration tests before the pull request can be completed.